ddnexus/pagy/docs/api/pagy.md

 That is self-contained, simple and efficient.

 !!!primary
 This method returns an empty array if the passed `size` (i.e. the `:size` variable) is set to an empty `Array`.
 Useful to totally skip the generation of page links in the frontend.

-It can also return an simpler array without gaps if the passed `:size` is a single positive `Integer`.
+It can also return a simpler array without gaps if the passed `:size` is a single positive `Integer`.
 It may be a faster and cleaner solution very useful in certain contexts (see the [Simple Nav](../how-to.md#simple-nav)) !!!

 ==- `label`

-Experimental: Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
+Label for the current page.
+Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
 It returns the current page label that will get displayed in the helpers.

 ==- `label_for(page)`

-Experimental: Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
+Label for any page.
+Its only function in the `Pagy` class is supporting the API of various frontend methods that require labelling for `Pagy::Calendar` instances.
 It returns the page label that will get displayed in the helpers.

 ===

 ## Variables

 All the variables passed to the new method will be merged with the `Pagy::DEFAULT` hash and will be kept in the object, passed around with it and accessible through the `pagy.vars` hash.

 They can be set globally by using the `Pagy::DEFAULT` hash or passed to the `Pagy.new` method and are accessible through the `vars` reader.

 **Notice**: Pagy replaces the blank values of the passed variables with their default values coming from the `Pagy::DEFAULT` hash.
 It also applies `to_i` on the values expected to be integers, so you can use values from request `params` without problems.
+For
-For example: `pagy(some_scope, items: params[:items])` will work without any additional cleanup.
+example: `pagy(some_scope, items: params[:items])` will work without any additional cleanup.

 ### Instance Variables

 A few variables are particularly important for the calculation of the pagination, and therefore are validated and used to initialize a few instance variables.

 The only mandatory instance variable to be passed is the `:count` of the collection to paginate: all the other variables are optional and have sensible defaults.
 Of course you will also have to pass the `page` or you will always get the default page number 1.
 They are all integers:

 | Variable  | Description                                                                                    | Default |